 On one occasion during this visit, Charlotte was on board the royal yacht when the Leviathan fired a salute and Captain Nixon came on board to pay his respects.
 At her request, the princess was rowed across to the man-of-war, despite the disapproval of the Bishop of Salisbury, who was of the party.
 She insisted on ascending the side of the boat rather than have a chair of state let down for her and then proceeded to inspect the whole ship before descending over the side of the boat in the same manner.
-Her behaviour was applauded by many but chastised by others as unladylike.
+Though her behaviour was applauded by many, it was chastised by others as unladylike.

 The marriage of Princess Charlotte to Prince Leopold of Saxe-Coburg was celebrated with enthusiasm in Weymouth in 1816; her death the following year was most solemnly mourned.

-A letter of commiseration dated 20 November 1817 says:
+A letter of commiseration dated 20 November 1817 said:

 Chedzoy, Alan, Seaside Sovereign - King George III at Weymouth, (2003)